limine-bootloader/limine/README.md

 * ext2/3/4
 * echfs
 * FAT32
+* ISO9660 (CDs/DVDs)

 ### Supported partitioning schemes
 * MBR
 * GPT
+* Unpartitioned media

-## Warning about using `unstable`
+## Warning about using `trunk`

-Please refrain from using the `unstable` branch of this repository directly, unless you have a *very* good reason to.
+Please refrain from using the `trunk` branch of this repository directly, unless you have a *very* good reason to.
-The `unstable` branch is unstable, and non-backwards compatible changes are made to it routinely.
+The `trunk` branch is unstable, and non-backwards compatible changes are made to it routinely.

 Use instead a [release](https://github.com/limine-bootloader/limine/releases), or a [release branch](https://github.com/limine-bootloader/limine/branches) (like v1.0-branch).